li-yun-chen/SPD-DDPM/README.md

 # SPD-DDPM
+This is code for AAAI2024 paper SPD-DDPM:Denoising Diffusion Probabilistic Models in SPD Space.
+Paper is in https://arxiv.org/abs/2312.08200.

 File ddpm_uncondition is the code for unconditional SPD ddpm. ddpm.py is the main script.
 You can use generate_train_sample_setting1.py to generate training samples, using ddpm_test_setting1.py to generate test samples.

 File ddpm_condition is the code for conditional SPD ddpm. ddpm.py is the main file.
 Ypu can use test.py to generate test samples.